-What is the Main Misconception Creating SaaS App UI design
+What is the Main Misconception About Creating SaaS App UI Design

 Many clients think that development does not require preliminary interface design because the developer, in principle, can do everything himself.
 This becomes the main misconception at the initial stage that when using some standard components and approaches from the library, everything will turn out beautifully and conveniently at once.
 This misconception is most often encountered when creating startups because they are more limited in budget and try to save on everything.
 Often, the founders of startups do not really understand the values of different stages of development and begin to save on what cannot be saved.
 In particular, they save on the work of the designer.